Chandon Sullivan

-Chandon Lamar Sullivan (born August 7, 1996) is an American football cornerback for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Georgia State.
+Chandon Lamar Sullivan (born August 7, 1996) is an American professional football cornerback.
+He played college football for the Georgia State Panthers.

+Early life

+Sullivan was born on August 7, 1996, to Jannice and Dexter Sullivan.
+He attended Winder-Barrow High School where he played the positions of wide receiver and cornerback for the Bulldoggs football team.
+In his senior season, Sullivan made All-Region 8-AAAAA Second-team for his performances at cornerback and running back.
+As a senior, Sullivan received All-area honors by the Athens Banner-Herald.
+By the end of his senior season, Sullivan scored 10 touchdowns.

+Just under six feet tall and weighing 180 lbs, Sullivan also played varsity basketball as a point guard and team captain.

+Sullivan was rated a two-star recruiting prospect by 247Sports.
+He earned a Northeast Georgia FCA Scholarship and received offers from Presbyterian College, Charleston Southern and Georgia State.

 College career

 Sullivan was a four-year starter for the Georgia State Panthers, appearing in 49 games and starting 44 of them.
 Over the course of his career, he set school records for interceptions (7) and pass breakups (25) and finished fifth in career tackles (182).
 As a senior, Sullivan became the first player in Georgia State history to be invited to the Senior Bowl as well as the team's first Academic All-American.

+Sullivan graduated from Georgia State with a degree in journalism in 2017.

 Professional career

 Philadelphia Eagles

 Sullivan signed with the Philadelphia Eagles as an undrafted free agent on April 28, 2018.
 He failed to make the Eagles' 53-man roster out of training camp, but was subsequently signed to the team's practice squad on September 2.
 Sullivan was promoted to the active roster on October 25, 2018, after defensive end Derek Barnett was placed on injured reserve.
 Sullivan made his NFL debut on October 28, 2018, against the Jacksonville Jaguars, playing on special teams.
 Sullivan made his first career start on November 25, 2018, against the New York Giants, he made three tackles and deflected a pass before leaving the game due to injury.
 He was waived by the Eagles on December 24, 2018, and re-signed to the practice squad for the rest of the season and signed a reserve/future contract with the Eagles on January 14, 2019.
 In his rookie season, Sullivan played in five games (one start) and made seven tackles.
 He was waived on May 1, 2019.